-Some instructional approaches reinforce internalized and institutionalized racism and bias.
-Teacher-centered direct instruction can create relations that rely on compliance, obedience and approval-seeking — and in a public school setting, this dynamic is often with a white teacher and students of color.
-We often teach English language use, grammar rules, or genre forms as something emergent bilinguals are being invited to and need to “get right” before they’re even permitted to innovate.
+Some instructional approaches, including many traditional scaffolds, reinforce internalized and institutionalized racism and bias.
+Teacher-centered direct instruction can create relations that promote and rely on compliance, obedience and approval-seeking of a single arbitrary authority— and in a public school setting, this dynamic is often between a white teacher and students of color.
+In the multilingual classroom, teachers will often teach English vocabulary, grammar rules, or genre forms as something emergent bilinguals must adhere to and need to “get right” before they’re even permitted to innovate.

 Instead, we need instructional approaches that teach the English language and genres as tools they can wield with as much power or more than a native speaker.